Border bases and order ideals: a polyhedral characterization: Preliminaries

 For a finite set \(W\) of polynomials, its \emph{neighborhood extension} is

-\end{defn} Note that for a given set of polynomials $W$ such that $\vgen{W}=V$ we have $\vgen{W^{+}}=\vgen{W}^{+}=V^{+}$ as multiplication with $x_{i}$ is a $K$-vector space homomorphism.
+\end{defn} Note that for a given set of polynomials $W$ such that $\vgen{W}=V$ we have $\vgen{W^{+}}=\vgen{W}^{+}=V^{+}$ as multiplication with $x_{i}$ is a $K$-linear map.
 It thus suffices to perform the neighborhood extension on a set of generators $W$ of $V$.

+Let $F$ be a finite set of polynomials and let $L\subseteq\bT^{n}$ be an order ideal, representing our computational universe.
+We would like to compute the ideal generated by \(F\) restricted to our universe, i.e., \(\igen{F} \cap \vgen{L}\).
+We are mainly concerned with finite sets $L\subseteq\bT^{n}$.